 The Judean wilderness was inhospitable and David and his men often suffered from thirst and hunger.
 His men’s willingness to stay and suffer with David was influenced by the care and loyalty David showed them.
 Three instances give us a glimpse of his character as a leader of men.

 — David almost killed the wealthy man Nabal and his entire household when he refused to give provisions to David and his band of outlaws.
 David’s ire, whether right or wrong, was no doubt rooted in his deep desire to provide for his men.
 (I Samuel 25:2-42)

 –A thirsty David poured out the water as an act of sacrifice because he felt unworthy of the risk his men took in obtaining that water.
 (II Samuel 23:13-17)

 –In I Samuel 30:21-25, he made certain that the men in the rear would receive as much provision as those on the front lines.

-From this band of loyal men, the nuclei of The Thirty was formed.
+From this band of loyal men, The Thirty was formed.
 David’s Mighty Men (as they are also known) would be key figures in his military that would help maintain loyalty among the ranks for the duration of David’s life.